 Has your heating suddenly stopped working?
 Don’t panic, your Baxi boiler might just need a quick reset.
 Your boiler has probably gone into lockout, which is when it shuts down because it’s detected a problem.

-Baxi Boiler Problems
+Baxi Boiler Fault Lights

 - In certain circumstances, your boiler may lock out.
 This is identified by the Red Lockout light constantly illuminated or flashing